Spring Symposium: The Future of the Restaurant (POSTPONED)

 Khushbu Shah is restaurant editor at Food & Wine magazine.
 Previously, she was senior food editor at Thrillist.

-Feizal Valli and Rachael Roberts own The Atomic Lounge, a Birmingham bar known for crazy costumes, provocative drinks, and temporary tattoos.
+Feizal Valli and Rachael Roberts own The Atomic Lounge, a Birmingham bar known for warm hospitality, free costumes, provocative drinks, and temporary tattoos.